How is PubMed EBM/Clinical different from that available at www.pubmed.gov?

 How were the results' groupings selected?

-The groupings reflect Himmelfarb Library's instruction in searching MEDLINE and PubMed for high-quality evidence.
+The groupings reflect Himmelfarb Library's instruction in searching PubMed for clinical information.
 This instruction, in part, trains users to limit searches by publication type (e.g. practice guideline, randomized controlled trial, etc.) and to articles written in English.
 The search strategy for the EBM/Clinical Reviews filter is based heavily on PubMed Clinical Queries' systematic reviews filter.

 Can I link to full-text articles through PubMed EBM/Clinical?